 Driving on Australia’s outback roads is an unforgettable experience, and driving to the Bash you’ll be part of a great nationwide journey to Birdsville.
 The roads that lead to Birdsville are spectacular, with big skies and wide open vistas, but driving on single-lane bitumen and loose surfaces for the first time can be a bit bewildering.

 We’ve put together some guidelines on outback driving etiquette and safety to help you navigate some of these situations.
-Click here for more information.
+See Outback Driving for further details.

 Birdsville is a beautiful desert town about 35km from Bashville.
 Before and after the Bash the population swells from about 100 to nearly ten thousand!